Under the Royal Patronage of Her Royal Highness Princess Sirivannavari Nariratana Rajakanya

 Princess Sirivannavari has always had a strong appreciation for music, both Thai and international.
-The Princess composed songs for fashion shows including "Lost in Mystical Garden" in 2016, "SERENITY" in 2017, "Horse, Helen, Henry" and "Abode of Metamorphosis" in 2018 and 2019 respectively.
-She has also composed songs for various RBSO performances which received much critical acclaim.
+The Princess has composed works for her own fashion shows, including "Lost in Mystical Garden" in 2016, "SERENITY" in 2017, "Horse, Helen, Henry in 2018, and "Adobe of Metamorphosis" in 2019.
+She has also composed songs for various RBSO performances which have received much critical acclaim.

-Championships King's Cup in 2012 and later became the first Thai to complete a dressage course in France.
-At the 2017 Southeast Asian Games in Malaysia, she won a silver medal from a dressage competition and subsequently was presented with the Best Achievement Award by the Thailand Equestrian Federation.
+Princess Sirivannavari was awarded the King's Cup of the Equestrian Thailand Championship in 2012, and later became the first Thai to complete a dressage course in France.
+At the 2017 Southeast Asian Games in Malaysia, she won a silver medal from a dressage competition, and was subsequently presented with the Best Achievement Award by the Thailand Equestrian Federation.